FedST: Secure Federated Shapelet Transformation for Time Series Classification: Shapelet Distance Acceleration

 More importantly, we verify the security guarantee of $\Pi_{DP}$.

-\begin{theorem} $\Pi_{DP}$ is secure under the security definition defined in Definition~\ref{definition:security}. \end{theorem} \begin{proof}[Proof Sketch] Since the secretly-sharing-based MPC are secure, we focus on the messages beyond it.
+\begin{theorem} $\Pi_{DP}$ is secure under the security definition defined in Definition~\ref{definition:security}. \end{theorem} \begin{proof}[Proof Sketch] Since the \zyw{used secret}-sharing-based MPC \zyw{is} secure, we focus on the messages beyond it.
 We describe two simulators $\mathcal{S}_0$ and $\mathcal{S}_i$ that simulate the messages of the adversaries for party $P_0$ and $P_i$, respectively.